stanford-oval/genie-cloud/README.md

     try to figure it out or ask for help.

 9. Deploy Almond Cloud

-    Check that your `kubectl` context is correct as in the previous step, then:

         kustomize build ./k8s/dev | kubectl apply -f -